Diagram Layouts

 Custom Layouts

-GoJS allows for the creation of custom layouts.
+GoJS encourages creation of custom layouts.
 The intro page on GoJS extensions gives a simple example of a custom layout.
 See more samples that make use of custom layouts in the samples index.

 There are also many layouts that are extensions -- not predefined in the go.js or go-debug.js library, but available as source code in one of the three extension directories, with some documentation, and with corresponding samples.